yashgupta17402/Asic-Design-Flow/README.md

 ### Instruction Fetch
+The Instruction Fetch Unit (IFU) within a CPU is tasked with organizing program instructions to be fetched from memory and executed in the correct sequence, forming the core's control logic.The program counter identifies the address of the next instruction stored in the instruction memory.
+This instruction must be retrieved to proceed with processing and further calculations.In this context, the instruction memory is integrated into the program.
+Within the Instruction Fetch logic, instructions are retrieved from the instruction memory and then forwarded to the Decode logic for processing.
+The read address for the instruction memory is derived from the program counter, which outputs a 32-bit instruction (instr[31:0]).

 ![fetch_code](https://github.com/user-attachments/assets/e27816f5-5915-4f8b-9319-6e6f8eef155e)

 ### Instruction Decode
+In the decode stage, the objective is to extract detailed information from the instruction fetched in the previous stage.
+This involves identifying the instruction set, recognizing any immediate values, and extracting register values.
+During Instruction Decode, each instruction is analyzed to determine its type, whether it includes immediate values, and to extract specific fields.
+The opcode is mapped to its corresponding instruction, and the bit fields are interpreted based on the RISC-V ISA specifications.

 ![instruction_decode](https://github.com/user-attachments/assets/c8ba41a7-b9c7-4c58-9cc1-e61604c7e5d0)
 ### Register File Read
+Most instructions, particularly arithmetic ones, operate on source registers, requiring a read from these registers.
+The CPU's register file supports two simultaneous reads for the source operands (rs1 and rs2) and one write per cycle to the destination register.
+Inputs rs1 and rs2 are fed into the register file, producing the corresponding register contents as outputs.
+Enable bits are set based on the validity of rs1 and rs2 conditions defined earlier.
+This setup, known as a 2-port register file, allows reading from two registers simultaneously.
+The read instructions are stored in registers and then sent to the ALU for processing.

 ![read](https://github.com/user-attachments/assets/67d93833-cf31-4a84-bf30-4be465a3f1b7)

 ### Arithmetic Logic Unit (ALU)
+The Arithmetic Logic Unit (ALU) is tasked with computing results based on the selected operation.
+It takes data from two registers provided by the register file, performs the specified arithmetic operation, and then writes the ALU's result back to memory through the register file's write port.
+At present, the code is designed to support only ADD and ADDI operations for executing the test code.

 ![alu](https://github.com/user-attachments/assets/64303e3d-9217-4273-8704-e8a5edf37d09)

 ### Register File Write
+This step is crucial for handling instructions that require storing the output in a destination register (rd).
+The ALU's result is written back to memory through the register_file_write port, with the register_file_write_enable signal determined by the validity of the destination register (rd).
+The register_file_write_index then assigns the value from the destination register (rd) to the appropriate memory location.
+Since the RISC-V architecture has a hardwired x0 register, which is always zero, an additional condition is implemented to prevent any write operations to the x0 register.
+After the ALU completes its operations on the register values, these results may need to be written back into the registers.
+This process ensures that no write occurs to x0, maintaining its constant value of zero.

 ![write_register](https://github.com/user-attachments/assets/832144bf-5b5c-443d-b139-115d9ca14a3f)

 ### Branch instruction
+The final step is to incorporate support for branch instructions.
+In the RISC-V ISA, branches are conditional, meaning that a branch is executed only if a specific condition is met.
+Additionally, the branch target address (PC) must be calculated, and if the branch condition is satisfied, the PC is updated to this new branch target address.
+This ensures that the program counter correctly points to the intended instruction when a branch is taken.
 ![branch_instruc](https://github.com/user-attachments/assets/a8448934-f17e-4665-b36f-66b62f080ec6)

 ### Testbench